illuminate6060/SpotGF/README.md

 ### Data preparation
-Sprod workflow requires two mandatory files, a `input.gem` (with "\t" or "," as the delimiter) for gene expression data,
+SpotGF workflow requires two mandatory files, a `input.gem` (with "\t" or "," as the delimiter) for gene expression data,

 |geneID|x|y|MIDCount|
 |-----|-----|-----|-----|